 Summer has its appeal when it's hot enough to get out and enjoy a day of water play, but the weather is best in spring and fall - and it's less crowded then, too.

 Go Wine Tasting: For the most part, Russian River wineries are less pretentious than their counterparts further inland.
-The wine appellation covers a lot of territories, and it's easy just to keep rambling up toward Healdsburg if you connect with Westside Road on the north side of the river, but instead of wearing yourself out, get away to Healdsburg on another trip.
+The wine appellation covers a lot of territories, and it's easy just to keep rambling up toward Healdsburg if you connect with Westside Road on the north side of the river, but instead of wearing yourself out, plan a different time for a getaway to Healdsburg.
 Pick up a map of the Russian River Wine Road at local businesses or on their website.
-We especially like sparkling wine maker Korbel for their great tour, historic property, and beautiful gardens.
+We especially like sparkling winemaker Korbel for their great tour, historic property, and beautiful gardens.
+Get more information about Korbel on their website.

 Bicycling: You can use Sonoma County Bike Trails to plan your route, or stop in a local bike shop for advice.

-Charles Schulz Museum: It's in Santa Rosa, on the way and an easy stop coming or going.
+Charles Schulz Museum: The museum that honor cartoonist Charles Schulz is in Santa Rosa, which is on the way to Guerneville and an easy stop coming or going.
 A visit with good Ol' Charlie Brown and his creator is a must for fans of the Peanuts comic strip but better-suited to reading adults than small children.
+Learn more about the museum here.

 Annual Events You Should Know About